-When you think of the best soft mattress, you might imagine something that lets you sink in and melts the worries of the day away.
-But did you know that these types of beds are an excellent choice for side sleepers and those who need extra cushioning for sensitive joints and areas of potential body pain?
-If you fall into any of these categories, or are just looking for a truly soft mattress for comfort reasons, keep reading to see my top picks for the best soft beds.
+When you think of the best soft mattress, you might imagine something that lets you sink in and melt the worries of the day away.
+Plush, doughy beds are also an excellent choice for side sleepers, plus anyone who needs extra cushioning for sensitive joints or body pain.
+If you fall into any of these categories, or are just looking for a truly soft mattress for comfort reasons, you’ll want to stick around for our list of favorites.

-Pressure Relief – Softer surfaces often go hand-in-hand with good pressure relief, since they allow you to sink in and cradle parts of your body that would otherwise dig uncomfortably into the mattress.
-All of the beds on this list earned at least a 4/5 in this category.
+Softer surfaces often go hand in hand with good pressure relief, since they allow you to sink in and cradle parts of your body that could otherwise dig uncomfortably into the mattress.
+A softer mattress with solid pressure relief can be great for alleviating tension in key areas such as the lower back, hips, and shoulders.

-Support – It’s not enough for a bed to just be soft.
-You want it to keep you supported, too.
-That’s why we looked for beds with balanced feels, and highlighted those with high support scores.
+It’s not enough for a bed to just be soft.
+You want it to keep you supported, too; otherwise, you’ll just sink right into your mattress and possibly end up in discomfort or pain.
+That’s why our team looked for beds that have a good balance between pressure relief and support.

 We rate each mattress on a scale from 1 to 5 to reflect its overall quality.
 This number is comprised of individual scores from hands-on testing of materials, firmness, pressure relief, motion transfer, cooling, responsiveness, and more.